wahahachan/context_app_bar/example/README.md

   body: // .... rest of the application
 ```

-In the body, defines a `ListView` and add a few `ListTile`s where each of them are indexed and would respond to long press gresture.
+In the body, define a `ListView` and add a few `ListTile`s where each of them are indexed and would respond to long press gesture.

 ```dart
 body: Center(